"Spring-Pretty" Green Mayonnaise

 Use Green Mayonnaise whenever plain mayonnaise is called for, the old favorites like potato salad, coleslaw and egg salad but also spread on sandwiches and as a quick dip for fresh vegetables.

-ALANNA’s TIPS So far, for herbs, I’ve used a combination of dill, mint and thyme.
-(I like it so much, I keep using the same ones!)
+ALANNA’s TIPS For mayonnaise, for years, our kitchen was Team Hellman's, nearly always low fat.
+Since then, we've become smitten with the forever-favorite in the American South, Duke's Mayonnaise.
+(Wanna know more?
+I sing its praises here, Easy Ham Salad.)
+So far, for herbs, I’ve used a combination of dill, mint and thyme.
+(I like it so much, I keep using these same ones!)
 Just "one" herb would be fine but a mixture of herbs really, um, "mixes it up", making it hard to identify just one flavor, almost inventing an herb that’s entirely new.
 It’s not too late to plant herbs in pots!
 Here's how I do it and the challenge is to Never Buy Fresh Herbs Again.

-Adapted from Café Osage Potato Salad from Chef Dave Kirkland of Café Osafe at Bowood Farms as published in my weekly column in the St. Louis Post-Dispatch.
+Adapted from Café Osage Potato Salad from the very talented Chef Dave Kirkland, then of Café Osage at Bowood Farms, published in my weekly column in the St. Louis Post-Dispatch.

 More Recipes for Homemade Condiments